RollingPeanuts/rock-paper-scissors-js/README.md

 * How to target specific html elements and modify certain css attributes like text content
 * How to select multiple elements and parse through nodelists
 * How to add click event listeners to create an interactive html page
+* How to add or delete elements in the html file through javascript